The Complete Ecommerce SEO Guide for Beginners

 Schema markup is a type of code that helps Google better understand your pages.

 Rich snippets display extra information below the title tag and description.
-Which makes your website more noticeable and can potentially boost your click-through rate (CTR).
+Like ratings, reviews, and prices.
+This can make your website more noticeable and potentially boost your click-through rate.

 Google supports many different types of schema markup.
 But for ecommerce sites, product markup is the most relevant type.

-Here’s what a sample code might look like for a product page selling dog food:
+Here’s what the code might look like for a product page selling dog food:

 <script type="application/ld+json">